-- c.
-Building separation should comply with Part 2F Building Separation of the SEPP 65 Design Quality of Apartment Development, Apartment Design Guide - d.
+- Building separation should comply with Part 2F Building Separation of the Apartment Design Guide. - d.
 For properties with a boundary interface with a lower density zone, an additional 3 metre building separation should be provided. - e.
 Where Key Development Principles Diagrams require separate buildings on the same site, buildings should be separated by open air pedestrian walkways that are at least 6 metres wide at street level.

-Figure 4.4(d): Pedestrian walkways between buildings at street level.(E)
+Figure 4.4-d: Pedestrian walkways between buildings at street level (E)